 Under the laws of Delaware (our state of incorporation), if the director is not elected at the annual meeting, the director will continue to serve on the Board as a "holdover director."
 Our Bylaws also provide that, in order for an incumbent director to become a nominee of the Board, each director must submit an irrevocable resignation as director that becomes effective if (i) he or she does not receive a majority of the votes cast in an uncontested election and (ii) the Board accepts the resignation.
 If a director does not receive a majority of the votes cast in an uncontested election, the Nominating Committee will consider the director's resignation and recommend to the Board whether to accept or reject the resignation.
-The Board will decide whether to accept or reject the resignation, within 90 days after the election results are certified.
+The Board will decide whether to accept or reject the resignation and publicly disclose its decision, including the rationale behind the decision if it rejects the resignation, within 90 days after the election results are certified.